White Sox vs. Guardians Player Props Betting Odds

 |0

-Bet on player props for Steven Kwan, Josh Naylor or other Guardians players with DraftKings Sportsbook.
+Bet on player props for Steven Kwan or other Guardians players with DraftKings Sportsbook.

 Not all offers available in all states.
 Please gamble responsibly.
 If you or someone you know has developed a gambling problem or addiction, contact 1-800-GAMBLER.